 Areas of Interest

-To meet the intent of the award mechanism, applications must address one or both of the following FY20 CPMRP Translational Research Award (TRA) Focus Areas.
-Selection of the appropriate Focus Area is the responsibility of the applicant.
-Research proposed should focus on efficacious interventions only.
+To meet the intent of the award mechanism, applications must address at least one of the FY22 CPMRP TRA Focus Areas.
+Selection of the appropriate focus area is the responsibility of the applicant.

-• Implementation Science (for evidence-based, efficacious interventions to manage chronic pain) o Unique barriers for delivery of complementary and integrative health therapies and models of care in military populations and environments, including at-risk subpopulations o Self-management and service-of-care models
+• Implementation science (for evidence-based, efficacious interventions to manage or prevent chronic pain) o Unique barriers for Service Members, Veterans, and beneficiaries, including at-risk subpopulations o Self-management and service-of-care models o Interventions to prevent chronification of pain

-Investigators at or above the level of Assistant Professor (or equivalent) may be named by the organization as the PI on the application An eligible PI, regardless of ethnicity, nationality, or citizenship status, must be employed by, or affiliated with, an eligible organization.
+Investigators at or above the level of Assistant Professor (or equivalent) may be named by the organization as the PI or Partnering PI on the application.
+An eligible PI, regardless of ethnicity, nationality, or citizenship status, must be employed by, or affiliated with, an eligible organization.

-The anticipated direct costs budgeted for the entire period of performance for an FY20 CPMRP TRA will not exceed $1.4M.
-Refer to Section II.D.5, Funding Restrictions, for detailed funding information.
+The anticipated direct costs budgeted for the entire period of performance for an FY22 CPMRP TRA will not exceed $1.4M.
+Refer to Section II.D.5, Funding Restrictions, for detailed funding information